Antminer S15 Hash Board Repair Guide [EN]

 There are 12 voltage domains on the entire board, each with 5 chips.
 The 5 chips in the same voltage domain are powered by the associated power supply, and then connected with other voltage domains in series.
 The circuit structure is shown in Figure 4 below:

-Figure 4 Key circuit on the front of computing board S15
+Figure 4 Key circuit on the front of hash board S15

 Principle analysis of single chip in the voltage domain (see Figure 5 below):